ElectronicCats/Backpacks_Meow/jacdac/README.md

 As mentioned earlier, we're going to be using the protocol called JACDAC to connect the Meow Meow with others Meow Meow to a controller.

-Load this code from MakeCode onto your Meow Meow:
+Load this code from MakeCode onto your Meow Meow Host:

 ```typescript-ignore
 jacdac.keyboardService.start()